 Get Help With Troublesome Teeth

-If your wisdom teeth have not fully erupted and are “impacted,” a surgical extraction will be needed to remove them.
+If your wisdom teeth have not fully erupted and are "impacted," a surgical wisdom teeth extraction will be needed to remove them.
 In this procedure, your mouth is numbed and cleaned.
-Then, Dr. Colt or Tuttle will create a small incision in the gum tissue near your wisdom tooth.
+Then, your doctor will create a small incision in the gum tissue near your wisdom tooth.

 Through this incision, they will access the impacted tooth and begin to cut it into small pieces.
 Then, the entire tooth will be extracted bit-by-bit until it has been completely removed.
-After this, the surgical area will be disinfected and sutured shut so it can heal.
+After this, the site will be disinfected and sutured shut so it can heal.

-Regardless of the type of extraction you get, your healing and aftercare instructions will be similar.
-You will need to carefully follow this set of instructions provided by Dr. Tuttle or Dr. Colt in order to ensure your mouth heals properly.
+Regardless of the type of tooth extraction you get, your healing and aftercare instructions will be similar.
+You will need to carefully follow this set of instructions provided by your dentist in order to ensure your mouth heals properly.

-You’ll need to do things like eat mostly soft foods for at least a week, avoid using straws or spitting forcefully for 24-48 hours, and avoid heavy exercise for a few days after your treatment.
-Follow their instructions to the letter to ensure your mouth heals quickly.
+You'll need to do things like eat mostly soft foods for at least a week, avoid using straws or spitting forcefully for 24-48 hours, and avoid heavy exercise for a few days after your treatment.
+It's important to carefully follow the instructions provided to you by your dentist to ensure your mouth heals quickly.

 Wisdom teeth can cause pain, repeated infections, orthodontic problems, damage to the surrounding teeth, sinus problems, and an increased risk for tooth decay.
-However, these issues don’t always occur in every individual.
-Some people are lucky and their wisdom teeth grow in properly, causing no problems.
+However, these issues don't always occur in every individual.
+Some people are lucky and their wisdom teeth grow in without any problems.

 We recommend that you come in to have x-rays taken so we can look at their position in your jaw to determine if they will cause problems in the future.
 Just because you aren't experiencing pain or complications now doesn't mean you won't in the future.